 Robert is a member of the City of London Law Society Company Law Sub-Committee and of the Securities Sub-Committee of the International Bar Association.

-Prior to Mr. Teotia joining as Deputy Chief Accountant of the SEC, Mr. Teotia was a Partner at Deloitte in the National Office Accounting Consultation group (Accounting Consultation) in Chicago.
-In his role in Accounting Consultation, he frequently consulted on accounting and reporting issues including matters related to financial instruments, business combinations, and compensation (stock based and pension).
+Prior to joining the SEC, Mr. Teotia was a Partner at Deloitte in the National Office, where he frequently consulted on accounting issues in a number of areas including financial instruments, business combinations, and compensation matters.

-Mr. Teotia received an accounting degree from the University of Illinois at Urbana-Champaign.
+Mr. Teotia received a B.S. in accountancy from the University of Illinois at Urbana-Champaign.
 He is licensed to practice as a certified public accountant in Illinois.

 Sir David Green CB QC, formerly Director of the Serious Fraud Office (SFO), joined Slaughter and May on 22 October 2018 as a Senior Consultant in our Dispute Resolution department.